ebzzry/ebzzry.github.io/src/en/functionally-illiterate.md

 goal.
 Having somebody lift the weights for you will never make you stronger.
 No amount of training by others, for you, will increase your muscular strength.

+Can we do something about it?
+Absolutely.
+Teachers are the foundations of a functioning and literate society.
+They are the pillars on which the next generations are built.
+No amount of automation will be able to replace the human touch that dedicated and passionate teachers have.
+In a profession that means a lot of sacrifice, they deserve every bit of support and respect.

 When you have a culture that embraces beauty pageants; noontime shows; singing and dancing competitions; more than science, mathematics, language, and philosophy; you have a system that is bound to fail.
 When you have a culture